-Starring: Hilary Swank/Patrick Dempsey
+Starring: Hilary Swank and Patrick Dempsey

-I showed the movie, Freedom Writers , to my alternative English class, and they absolutely loved it!
-They related to the students, and fell in love with the teacher, Erin Gruwell, played by Hilary Swank.
+I showed the movie Freedom Writers to my alternative English class, and they absolutely loved it!
+They related to the students and fell in love with the teacher, Erin Gruwell, played by Hilary Swank.

-Gruwell, a high achiever who has never failed at anything in her life, goes to the inner city of Los Angeles, to share her love of literature with a group of at-risk teenagers.
+Gruwell, a high achiever who has never failed at anything in her life, goes to the inner city of Los Angeles to share her love of literature with a group of at-risk high school students.
 Needless to say, they are not immediately receptive, and this young idealist gets very frustrated.
-One magical day, she breaks through with a comment about racism.
+One day, she breaks through with a comment about racism.
 From there, she starts to get places with them.

 Relating the Holocaust and its horrors to their everyday gang-ridden lives, she helps her students make connections.
-Giving them journals to write their stories, they begin to share their lives with her, through print, and is a very powerful experience.
+She gives them journals to write their stories and they begin to share their lives with her through print, and it is a very powerful experience.

-Awards: Nominated for Best Picture
+Awards: Nominated for Best Picture at the Academy Awards.